Why Microchip?

 International Travel

-You need a Certified ISO microchip with a 15-digit long number that meets the specifications of the International Standards Organization.
+It would be best if you had a Certified ISO microchip with a 15-digit long number that meets the specifications of the International Standards Organization.
 (ISO)

-The Microchip and Insertion ProcessInjection of the microchip is a simple procedure for horses.
+Injection of the microchip is a simple procedure for horses.
 The microchip is scanned to make sure it is readable.
-A large gauge needle is used to inject the chip into the nuchal ligament halfway between the withers and the poll on the left side of the neck.
-A smaller gauge needle is available, but the scanning range may not be as large.
-The injection causes a slight amount of discomfort to a horse, and since the microchip is in the ligament, it is less likely to migrate if properly inserted and does not leave scarring.
+A large gauge needle injects the chip into the nuchal ligament halfway between the withers and the pole on the left side of the neck.
+A smaller gauge needle is available, but the scanning range may not be as extensive.
+The injection causes a slight amount of discomfort to a horse.
+Since the microchip is in the ligament, it is less likely to migrate if properly inserted and does not leave scarring.
 If you can see or feel the microchip, which is about the size of a grain of rice, it has been implanted improperly.

 The Cost

-Thanks to Stolen Horse International (SHI), the first to sell a microchip to the public online, you can purchase microchips at a lower cost.
-In most states, inserting the microchip into your own horses is legal, but not into someone else's horses.
-We recommend this only if you are competent with injections in horses.
-If you doubt that you can do the insertion, you can still buy the chips online and have your vet insert them on their next visit to the farm.
-Even if you are not implanting the chip, we recommend you know the procedure well to oversee correct placement and insertion.
+If you are unsure if you can do the insertion, you can buy the chips online and have your vet insert them during their next visit to the farm.
+Even if you are not implanting the chip, we recommend that you know the procedure well to oversee correct placement and insertion.
 Not every professional knows where and how to insert the microchip; sometimes, they place them on the wrong side of the neck or in the wrong place.

 Registration of the Microchip

 The horse owner must register the microchip.
-It is easier to prove ownership of a lost, missing, or stolen horse with its VIN number.
+It is easier to prove ownership of a lost, missing, or stolen horse with its VIN.
 Some companies send information to their contacts if a horse is missing, while others are only a registry.
-We recommend that you research the registry, find out what it does for you when your horse is missing, and ask for proof of concept information.
+We recommend you research the registry, find out what it does for you when your horse is missing, and ask for proof of concept information.

 There is no perfect stand-alone ID.
 All types of ID have pros and cons and can work or not work, depending on the situation.

-The NetPosse ID registry, started in 2002, is based on decades of fieldwork with thousands of missing horse cases, and contains more in-depth information than the microchip company registries.
+The NetPosse ID registry started in 2002, is based on decades of fieldwork with thousands of missing horse cases and contains more in-depth information than the microchip company registries.
 Situations where owners did not get their horses back highly influence the data input in the registry to help owners circumvent any recovery problems.

 There is no other registry backed by as much hands-on experience or detailed information as the NetPosse ID Registry, which includes all types of equine ID, such as hot brands, freeze brands, hoof brands, lip tattoos, markings, and more.
 Suppose a horse in the registry is missing.
-In that case, the information is used not only to disseminate the NetPosse Alert to tens of thousands nationwide but to provide the owner with a webpage with all the data, pictures, and a flyer (if warranted) to share with the public.
+In that case, the information is used to disseminate the NetPosse Alert to tens of thousands nationwide and to provide the owner with a webpage with all the data, pictures, and a flyer (if warranted) to share with the public.

 More Microchip Information--How does it work, and where is it required?